Monkey and Coconuts, the evergreen math puzzle and easy solutions

 The $q$'s are the quotients suitably labeled by the division number and the original number of coconuts is $N$.

-Solution stage 2: Identification of Key pattern and key method
+Monkey and coconut problem: Solution stage 2: Identification of Key pattern and key method

 Now stop briefly to analyze the six equations.
 Can you find a common pattern?
 Yes, each of the six equations has 1 coconut as the remainder.

-Adding 4 to make any of the six numbers on the left hand side, say, $4q_4$ plus 4, a factor of 5.
+Add 4 to make any of the six numbers on the left hand side, say, $4q_4$ plus 4, a factor of 5.

 We identify this as the key method based on the key pattern.
 We will explain shortly why.

-Solution stage 3: Use of key method based on key pattern: Working backwards approach as the key strategy
+Monkey and coconut problem: Solution stage 3: Use of key method based on key pattern: Working backwards approach as the key strategy

-We identify working backwards from the final sixth division towards the original first division following the powerful working backwards approach as the key strategy in this case.
+We identify Working backwards from the final sixth division towards the original first division following the powerful working backwards approach as the key strategy in this case.

 Accordingly, we first add 4 to the sixth equation applying the key method to get,